 Can’t believe that I am going into my third year already!
 I remember when I was a freshman, I was warned by several seniors about 3rd year being the most challenging and important year, in the 5 years of study.
 As it scares me a lot and worried that I won’t be able to overcome such pressure and demand through my third year.

-In addition, I also took up a special pet topic this semester, hoping to study different aspects around dogs and cats.
+In addition, I also took up a special pet topic this semester, hoping to study different aspects of dogs and cats.
 The session is held at lunchtime in groups, each session is required to take turns in reporting a disease of interest to ourselves.
-After reporting, the teacher would give additional information to boost our knowledge to the diseases.
+After reporting, the teacher would give additional information to boost our knowledge of the diseases.
 I was chosen to be the first presenter and I chose to do “birth difficulties in reptiles” as my topic.
-In fact, I felt the session was very beneficial, as I managed to learn many aspect relating to the diseases such as causatives, diagnosis, treatment, etc. I feel it would be very helpful when it is my turn to report it back to other students.
+In fact, I felt the session was very beneficial, as I managed to learn many aspects relating to the diseases such as causatives, diagnosis, treatment, etc. I feel it would be very helpful when it is my turn to report it back to other students.
 It might even be a very effective way of learning, even better than learning from lectures.

 This month I returned to school to have my summer semester to study biochemistry.
 The professor of this course has retired and he only teaches summer semesters.
-In my opinion he is the best professor in all the chemistry courses I have studied.
+In my opinion, he is the best professor in all the chemistry courses I have studied.
 He used simple ways to help us to memorize complex terms and reactions.
 And for other contents such as cycles and simpler reactions he helped us to understand them first so that we don’t have to memorize too many things.
-Also, he told us many useful knowledges such as vinegar is good for preventing gout and additives such as fructose and isomaltose will cause obesity.
+Also, he told us many useful pieces of knowledge such as vinegar is good for preventing gout and additives such as fructose and isomaltose will cause obesity.
 Moreover, eating fruits together with their skins is good for our health because it contains vitamin P.

-I got very good results in the exams that I scored 95 and 98 in the midterm and final exam respectively, but what’s more is that I learnt much more than biochemistry in this course which makes me pay more attention to my diet in order to live a healthy life.
+I got very good results in the exams that I scored 95 and 98 in the midterm and final exam respectively, but what’s more, is that I learnt much more than biochemistry in this course which makes me pay more attention to my diet in order to live a healthy life.